mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `project_id` - (Required) The unique ID for the project to create the database user.
 * `provider_name` - (Required) Cloud service provider on which the servers are provisioned.
-* `name` - (Required) Name of the cluster as it appears in Atlas.
-Once the cluster is created, its name cannot be changed.

     The possible values are: